|🌵📈||PHX Business Journal|

 but because some mail transports reject unicode domains.

-If you purchase your Emoji Domain through i❤️domains,
+If you purchase your Emoji Domain through i❤️,

 you can take advantage of GoDaddy's sophisticated URL shortener.